Beyonce Pregnancy Rumors Surface After Singer Allegedly ‘Rubs Her Stomach’ On Stage

 After Beyoncé’s show in Rome on July 8 with Jay-Z as part of her On The Run II tour, fans are buzzing with rumors that the singer is pregnant…again!
 This all happened because while she was singing “03 Bonnie & Clyde,” she rubbed her stomach and smiled, according to Us Magazine.

-If true, this could be baby #4 for the happy couple, who just a year ago welcomed twins Rumi and Sir as the newest additions to their family.
-Blue Ivy, their other daughter, is now 6-years-old.
+If true, this could be baby No. 4 for the happy couple, who just a year ago welcomed twins Rumi and Sir as the newest additions to their family.
+Blue Ivy, their other daughter, is now six years old.

-Beyond just the stomach-rubbing, fans say that Beyoncé and Jay-Z’s favorite number is four, since their birthdays fall on the 4th.
+Beyond just the stomach-rubbing, fans say that Beyoncé and Jay-Z’s favorite number is four, since their birthdays fall on the fourth.
 Beyoncé’s is in September, and Jay-Z’s is in April.
 The number four also was used in their album releases, with Beyoncé dropping 4 in 2011 and Jay-Z titling an album 4:44 in 2017.

 So one fan pointed out, “Her favorite number is 4 so I’m not surprised she wants to be surrounded by it.”
 Another said, “Oh my god she planned this.”